 A positive test means you have inflammation in the body.
-This may be due to a variety of conditions, including:
+The cause of a high CRP cannot always be determined.
+Some include:

 Note: Positive CRP results also occur during the last half of pregnancy or with the use of birth control pills (oral contraceptives).